Kotlin/kotlin-lsp/scripts/neovim.md

 There is a preset configuration for using `kotlin-lsp` with Neovim in the official [`nvim-lspconfig`](https://github.com/neovim/nvim-lspconfig) plugin.

-To use it, just enable it in your configuration.
+To use it, just enable it in your configuration and ensure `kotlin-lsp` is available in `PATH` (or override the `cmd` option to point at the right place).

 ```lua
 -- enable the language server